Saturday, March 12, 2016

 I slept later than usual.

-For breakfast I ate avocado dip, with two crackers, I ate a Granola Bar, and drank a Coke.
+For breakfast, I had avocado dip with two crackers, a Granola Bar, and a Coke.

 After breakfast, I wrote in my journal.

-I called my cousin Lynn, and we talked about the Family reunion the family was having in Michigan.
+I called my cousin Lynn, and we talked about the Family reunion they were having in Michigan.
 I said I could not attend because I would be in Fort Myers until the twenty of October.

-My daughter's roommate’s boyfriend took her to Everglades City National Park.
+My daughter's roommate's boyfriend took her to the Everglades City National Park.

-My daughter stopped at Long Johns Silver and bought
+My daughter stopped at Long John Silver's and bought

 fish, shrimp, slaw & hush puppies for supper.